puppetlabs-toy-chest/puppetlabs-aws/examples/manage-dns/README.md

 }
 ```

-We can also list the automatically created NS records with:
+We can also list the automatically created NS record and a TXT record with:

     puppet resource route53_ns_record
+    puppet resource route53_txt_record

 Which should output something like: